MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/ns-portcls-__unnamed_struct_0c93_4.md

+#### - Set

+Specifies the method set.
+This member is a pointer to a GUID that uniquely identifies the method set.

+#### - Id

+Specifies the method ID.
+This member identifies a method item in the method set.
+If the method set contains <i>n</i> items, valid method IDs are integers in the range 0 to <i>n</i>-1.

 #### - Flags

 Specifies the type of parameter passing and memory access that a method uses.
 This member can be set to the bitwise OR of one or more of the flag bits in the following table.